-In terms of managing your WordPress website, one of the most essential and crucial aspects to pay attention to is a regular backup routine.
-This applies to WordPress users but also to all the others who are running websites.
-The early days of the internet were mostly simple HTML pages tailored together, and back then – backups were not really something that people thought much of.
+Site maintenance and management are essential and crucial aspects of running a WordPress website.
+One important element is a regular WordPress backup routine.
+In the early days of the internet there were mostly simple HTML sites tailored together, and back then – backups were not really something that people thought much of.

-But times have changed and nearly every website, blog, or professional news magazine out there is relying on some sort of database management for storing and accessing data.
-This valuable data is what makes the given website worth visiting, and in case of server crashes, hard drive failures, hacker attacks or other major issues with your website, that data can easily get lost.
+Nowadays times have changed and nearly every website, blog, or professional news magazine out there is relying on some sort of database management for storing and accessing data.
+Your valuable content and data is what makes your website worth visiting.
+In case of server crashes, hard drive failures, natural disasters, hacker attacks or other major issues with your website, that data can easily get lost.
 You can avoid this by backing up your WordPress site.

 It's better to be safe than sorry.
-If you dig deep enough, you can find plenty of stories circulating the web with cases where webmasters had server crashes or other issues, and unfortunately that caused all the data to disappear.
-It’s really not that uncommon, and although these days reliable hosting companies usually perform daily backups for their customers, there is no guarantee that these backups will restore your website 100%.
+If you dig deep enough, you can find plenty of stories circulating the web where webmasters were dealing with server crashes or other issues that caused all their data to disappear.
+It's really not that uncommon!
+Although these days reliable hosting companies usually perform daily backups for their customers, there is no guarantee that these backups will restore your website 100%.
 In order to raise awareness about the importance of WordPress backups, we've outlined some common mistakes that occur while backing up WordPress websites:

 - Not having a regular WordPress backup schedule

 - Backing up once a month

 - Hosting the WordPress backup on your own server